Sign in

 Are Monocrystalline or Polycrystalline Solar Panels Right for You?

-Monocrystalline panels are the right choice if you want the highest power output and efficiency or if you want less noticeable solar panels.
-A higher efficiency rating also means you&#;ll need fewer panels to power your home, making mono panels a good choice for roofs with less space.
+Monocrystalline panels are ideal for those seeking high power output and efficiency, or if you prefer less noticeable solar panels.
+A higher efficiency rating means fewer panels are needed to power your home, making mono panels a great choice for roofs with limited space.

-Polycrystalline panels are more affordable but have lower efficiency ratings, so you&#;ll need more panels to run your home.
-This will also require more roof space.
-In addition, polycrystalline panels are more noticeable on your roof due to their blue color.
+Polycrystalline panels are more budget-friendly but have lower efficiency ratings, which means you’ll need more of them to run your home, requiring more roof space.
+Their blue color also makes them more visible on rooftops.

-Keep in mind that it takes around six to 10 years to pay off solar panels.
-Though monocrystalline panels are more expensive upfront, you&#;ll generate more energy savings and potentially shorten your payback period.
+Consider that it takes roughly six to ten years to pay off solar panels.
+Although monocrystalline panels have a higher upfront cost, they may yield more energy savings and potentially shorten the payback period.

-For more information about choosing the right solar panels for your home, check out this video with heating expert Richard Trethewey and Mark Trout, Group CEO of Sunworks (formerly Chief Technology Officer of Vivint Solar):
+For more information about choosing the right solar panels for your home, check out this video featuring heating expert Richard Trethewey and Mark Trout, CEO of Sunworks.

 Our Top Solar Company Picks